changsublime/wellframe/README.md

 pip install flask-restful
 ```

-Use the following line to run the API.
+Use the following line to run the API and start the Flask server.
 ```
 python wellframe.py
 ```

+This code was tested using Insomnia.
+It can additionally be tested using curl or other API testing tools.

 ### Functionality
 ```